jdevine/parallax-template/README.md

-middleman template using bootstrap, haml, bootstrap, scss and coffee script.
+middleman template using parallax effect.
 =============================

 Middleman template using parallax effect.